 Overall, Google Forms is a good tool for running a quick survey here and there.
 However, you should look elsewhere if you want to run robust, on-brand surveys and have results integrated with your essential software.

-In the world of survey tools, think of this as Adidas in terms of sneakers.
+In the world of best survey tools, think of this as Adidas in terms of sneakers.
 Sure, there are better, cheaper, and more modern ones, but this one is still riding the coattails of its old glory.
 And this is no joke - SurveyMonkey was launched back in 1999.

 The free plan has lots to grab, including 40 survey templates and three main ways to send out your surveys - including emails.